 Sudden Shortness of Breath

 It’s normal to get out of breath if you’re more active than usual.
 But if you feel winded for no reason or all of a sudden, don’t brush it off.
-It could be a sign there’s a problem with your airways or heart.
+It could be a sign that there’s a problem with your airways or heart.

 For instance, an asthma attack can make it hard to get enough air into your lungs.
 Shortness of breath that comes out of the blue can also signal a problem with how your heart beats or pumps blood.
 If that happens to you, get medical help right away.